connectome-neuprint/neuPrintExplorerPlugins/README.md

 Query and View plugins used by the neuPrintExplorer site to generate reusable query forms and visualisations.

-  Query plugins generate a form to take user input and query the neuPrint cypher api to fetch data from the server.
+  **Query** plugins generate a form to take user input and query the neuPrint cypher api to fetch data from the server.
 The resulting data is then passed on to a selected view plugin for display.

-  View plugins take data from the query plugins and format them in a specific way for display on the site.
+  **View** plugins take data from the query plugins and format them in a specific way for display on the site.
 This could be a table, graphic, or chart.

 ## Writing a Plugin
-  Please read below to see how to create your own plugin.
+  This is a mono repo managed with lerna, so you will need to install that first.
+Please see the [lerna docs](https://lerna.js.org/) for more information.

 ### Getting started

+     % git clone git@github.com:connectome-neuprint/neuPrintExplorerPlugins.git
+     % cd neuPrintExplorerPlugins

 An example template for the plugins can be found at